On the affine invariant of simple hypersemitoric systems: Introduction

 \section{Introduction}

 Hamiltonian integrable systems are an important and interesting class of dynamical systems, which describe many physical phenomena.
 Furthermore, they obey certain conservation laws and have interesting rigidity properties.
-Examples are common in mathematics, physics and other natural sciences, such as the coupled angular momenta, the spherical pendulum, the Lagrange, Euler and Kovalevskaya spinning tops, etc. Hamiltonian integrable systems are a field with a long tradition at the intersection of dynamical systems, ODEs, PDEs, Lie theory, symplectic geometry, classical mechanics, and so on.
+Examples are common in mathematics, physics and other natural sciences (biology, chemistry, etc.), such as the coupled angular momenta, the spherical pendulum, and the Lagrange, Euler and Kovalevskaya spinning tops.
+Hamiltonian integrable systems are a field with a long tradition at the intersection of dynamical systems, ODEs, PDEs, Lie theory, symplectic geometry, classical mechanics, and so on, for references see \cite{Perelomov,factorizationproblems,papachristou,delzant1988hamiltoniens,arnol2013mathematical}.

 Roughly speaking, a Hamiltonian integrable system, from now on briefly an \textit{integrable system}, contains the maximal number of independent symmetries and conserved quantities.
 More precisely, an integrable system is given by a triple $(M,\omega,F=(f_1,...,f_n):M\rightarrow \mathbb{R}^n)$ where $(M,\omega)$ is a $2n$-dimensional symplectic manifold, the functions $f_1,...,f_n$ Poisson commute, and the Hamiltonian vector fields of the functions are linearly independent at almost every point.
 A point where this linear independence fails to hold is called a singularity.
 It is at the singularities that the most interesting dynamical behavior of the system occurs.